 On Wednesday night, former President Donald Trump pledged he would be coming to Aurora in the next two weeks.
-Trump has made the city a focus of his anti-immigration campaign, saying Venezuelan gangs have taken over the city — a claim that the mayor, police and city council members say is overblown.
+Trump has made the city a focus of his anti-immigration campaign, saying Venezuelan gangs have taken over the city — a claim that the mayor, police and city council members say is false.

 When Mayor Mike Coffman, a Republican conservative, got word of Trump’s plans for a visit, the city’s communications people suggested he stay quiet about it.